How do I get a library card?

 LOST AND DAMAGED ITEMS

 Lost item charges equal the price of the item.
-It is the responsibility of the library patron to contact the library to arrange for the payment of late fees.
-Any questions about an account may be directed to the cardholder’s local library.
+It is your responsibility to contact the library to arrange for the payment of late fees.
+Any questions about an account may be directed to your local library.

 ENFORCEMENT OF LATE FEES